openfcci/our-boxen/README.md

 To give you a brief overview, we're going to:

 * Install dependencies (basically Xcode)
-* Bootstrap a boxen for your self/team/org/company
+* Setup yourself as a user
-* Then convert your local copy of that boxen to the post-bootstrapped version
+* Install our boxen.

 There are a few potential conflicts to keep in mind.
 Boxen does its best not to get in the way of a dirty system,